xzdraz12/digital-electronics-1/project/readme.md

 * When "forward" is enabled, the state number is increasing by every event
 * When "backward" is enabled, the state number is decreasing by every event
 * TestBench code is aviable [here](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/project/project_final.srcs/sim_1/new/tb_states_1.vhd)
+* By pointing the mouse on following pictures more informations are provided

  ![simulation states forward](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/pictures/tb_forward_states.PNG "Simulation of the states when forward is enabled")
  ![simulation states backward](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/pictures/tb_backward_states.PNG "Simulation of the states when backward is enabled")